 William and his family emigrated to New Zealand in 1875 on the iron-hulled clipper ship Rodney (account of the voyage, arrival in Wellington, accommodations on board, larger photo).
 This photo of Rodney is from the Maritime Museum in Greenwich, England.
 The passenger list in the National Archives in Wellington shows the names and ages of everyone in the family, and indicates a "Total Cost of Passage Money to the Government" of 58 pounds.
 William stated his occupation as Butcher, but in 1873-5 some changes were made in the qualifications for immigration assistance and only tradesmen were receiving substantial help, so it is likely that William mis-stated his occupation to qualify.

-The family settled in Fielding, on Awahuri Road.
+The family settled in Feilding, on Awahuri Road.
 William set up an

 accountancy business in Manchester Street.
 There is a record

-that he placed an advertisement in the Fielding Star:
+that he placed an advertisement in the Feilding Star:

 "A night school is being conducted in my home